 The Intensive Care Unit (ICU), pediatric, obstetric, neuro, acute pain, chronic pain, preoperative clinic, orthopedic, thoracic and cardiac anesthesia clinical subspecialty rotations conduct weekly didactics, which are in addition to the departmental lectures.
 This “micro” level of didactic training facilitates case-related teaching.
 Teams can follow specific cases from the outset, and team members benefit and learn from discussing clinical care decisions with colleagues.

 Grand Rounds are an integral component of resident education in the Department of Anesthesia, Critical Care and Pain Medicine (DACCPM).
 Grand Rounds feature faculty from Mass General, other Harvard-affiliated hospitals, the Massachusetts Institute of Technology, as well as national and international guest lecturers who are leading scientists and experts in their field.

-Designed for residents to explore actual or theoretical cases based on information taken from a number of medical disciplines, Case Conference is held on Thursday mornings from 8:00 am to 9:00 am.
-The hour is typically led by a staff member with resident involvement.
-The goal is to engage in an interactive discussion with the audience regarding preoperative, intraoperative and postoperative anesthesia care.
+Case Conference is designed for residents to explore actual or theoretical cases based on information taken from a number of medical disciplines.
+The hour is typically led by a resident with a staff mentor.
+The goal is to engage in an interactive discussion with the audience regarding preoperative, intraoperative, and postoperative anesthesia care.
 It provides an opportunity for residents to make key decisions based on the cases that are presented, and to defend their medical reasoning with evidence.